Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 \subsection{Methodology to Answer RQ3}

-This section presents the mitigation strategies for underperforming cases in MAD using the identified debate categories, as shown in Section~\ref{section:result}.
-We propose two enhanced MAD variants to prevent agents from converging on incorrect conclusions.
+This section presents mitigation strategies targeting the identified debate categories of underperforming cases in MAD, as shown in Section~\ref{section:result}.
+Guided by the engineering optimization strategies such as early termination and feedback-based correction mechanisms, we introduce two enhanced MAD variants to prevent agents from error propagation and converging on incorrect conclusions.
+Furthermore, to gain an understanding of token usage and API calls (i.e., inference calls to query the LLM), we calculate the total number of tokens used and the total number of API calls made for running our experiments, which are reported in Table~\ref{tab:mad_token_usage}.

 \textbf{Early Termination:} In the \textit{Ending Divergence} (Section~\ref{section:result}) debate category, we observed that although agents initially agree on an acceptable or partially correct response, they tend to diverge as the debate progresses.
 Instead of refining or improving the initial answer, the agents introduce increasingly different and often less accurate responses over successive debate rounds.
 This divergence can result in underperforming cases, especially when the final, diverged response is selected as the outcome of the debate.